shakao/skillmap-game-of-life/activity3.md

 # Conway's Game of Life Challenge Activity

 ## Introduction
-We saw in the previous tutorial about how the rules play a vital part in the Game of Life.
+We saw in the previous tutorial that the **three rules** are very important for the Game of Life to behave in a life-life fashion.
 In this tutorial, let's take a look at how the initial life states produce the rich patterns that emerge over time.

 ![Alt txt](https://raw.githubusercontent.com/shakao/skillmap-game-of-life/master/images/gospers-penta.gif )